Jack Hilton (writer): Relationship to George Orwell

-An archive of Hilton's work and papers is held at Nottingham University Libraries.
-A description of the archive holding can be found at Archives Hub.
+Legacy

 Middlesex Polytechnic History Journal published a special issue on Hilton in 1985.
 It includes essays by Andy Croft, Dan Charlton, Clive Flea, and others, and contains a sample chapter of Caliban Shrieks.
 In addition to writing an article for the Middlesex Polytechnic special issue, Andy Croft mentions Hilton in his book Red Letter Days: British Fiction in the 1930s.
 Hilton also features in a chapter of Working-Class Writing: Theory and Practice.
 The Review of English Studies has published one article on Hilton and his relationship to George Orwell.

 After Hilton's death, Croft advertised in the Rochdale Observer hoping to find any living relatives of Hilton's, but was unsuccessful.
 More recently, other scholars have tried to find the copyright holder for Hilton's works so they can be republished.
+Following the discovery of the copyright holder of Hilton's catalogue, Caliban Shrieks was republished in March 2024.